SAP/spartacus-docs/_pages/dev/styling-and-page-layout/css-architecture.md

 ## useLatestStyles for dev environments

-Instead of overriding `$styleVersion`, you can set the boolean variable `$useLatestStyles`to `true` to always receive the latest styles.
+Instead of overriding `$styleVersion`, you can set the boolean variable `$useLatestStyles`to `true` to always apply the latest styling version in your app.
 This can be useful for development, demos, or proofs of concept.
 The following is an example:

 ```scss
 $useLatestStyles: true;